Skip to main content

 College and University assessment panels

-All host School-approved EOIs will be assessed at a college-level review panel in early May 2023 which will be chaired by respective College Deans of Research and Innovation.
+All host School-approved forms will be assessed at a college-level review panel in early May 2024 which will be chaired by respective College Deans of Research and Innovation.
 The panel will comprise of other invited academics from across disciplines and career stages.
-Each College will select 5 EOIs to go forward to the University panel.
+Each College will select 5 internal application forms to go forward to the University panel.

 The University panel will be chaired by the Pro Vice-Chancellor for Research, Innovation and Enterprise, and will comprise the College Deans of Research and Innovation for each College.

-Following review of the EOIs, the University panel will select the 8 most competitive proposals for submission to UKRI.
-This is a change in process from previous rounds which has been prompted by the UKRI-imposed limit of 8 applications for Round 8.
+Following review of the internal application forms, the University panel will select the 8 most competitive proposals for submission to UKRI.

 Selected candidates will then need to craft their full proposals.
-Candidates will be asked to submit a draft of their full proposal to their College in mid June 2023 for a progress review prior to submission to UKRI.
+Candidates will be asked to submit a draft of their full proposal to their College in late May 2024 for a progress review prior to submission to UKRI.

-Full proposals must be submitted to UKRI, via Je-S, by 09:00, 28 June 2023 (to allow for final institutional approvals).
+Full proposals must be submitted to UKRI, via the Funding Service (TFS) by 09:00, 11 June 2024 (to allow for final institutional approvals).
 UKRI will subject these proposals to expert peer review, followed by shortlisting of candidates by a multi-disciplinary panel of senior decision makers with a track record across areas and disciplines.
 Shortlisted candidates will then be invited to interview.

 Equality, diversity and inclusion